 - The Graduate Diploma in Post-Secondary Studies (Health Professional Education) enables health professionals to develop their skills as teachers and leaders in educational program design, development, evaluation, and administration.
 This graduate diploma is intended for educators and educational leaders of formal and informal post-secondary health professional education programs.

 Note: Students enrolled in the Diploma programs may request transfer to the Master of Education programs.

-For further information on the Graduate Programs offered by the Faculty of Education at Memorial, contact:
+For further information on Graduate Programs, contact: